Table of Contents

+A nation that does not clearly define its clean energy goals cannot realize its full potential.
+For this reason, it is important for us to analyze renewable energy pros and cons.
 Recent international focus on safe energy underscores the need for reevaluating all energy alternatives, particularly those that are clean and renewable.
 Because although the global economy is coming out of a recent recession, oil prices are climbing and the demand for alternative renewable sources – green energy – is consistently growing.
-Indeed, the alternative energy market is one of the few markets that has seen substantial growth during the recent recession of the last two years.
-One thing is clear; the need for more efficient use of electricity with the integration of renewable energy sources is present.
+Indeed, the alternative energy market is one of the few markets that has seen substantial growth during some recent recession One thing is clear; the need for more efficient use of electricity with the integration of renewable energy sources is present.

 The Smart Grid is a Department of Energy (DOE) supported project that involves an integrated system of mixed distributed resources to increase the penetration of renewable energy – such as hydro, wind, solar, wind and geothermal, while delivering improved efficiency and reliability.
 These and other distributed resources will be fully integrated into the new smart, electrical grid.

 Smart Grid and the Integration of Renewable Energy Sources